The avatarMaker support both PHP GD and ImageMagick but deciding which one to use may be confusing.

 Right now there is no easy way to add custom previews for the items.
 We are working to add this functionality in future releases.
 Right now you can obtain this result by manually editing the cache files but, although this works, it is not recommended as the cache may be regenerated and the changes lost.

-Although explaining how Grunt works, is outside the scope of this document, we will give here a list of steps and commands to execute that will allow you to run the Gruntfile without any prior knowledge.
+Although explaining how Webpack works, is outside the scope of this document, we will give here a list of steps and commands to execute that will allow you to use it without any prior knowledge.

 For a more detailed explanation of how it works, please refer to the project website.
-Grunt website
+Webpack website

-Before installing grunt and running the grunt file you need to install Node.JS - Official Download
+Before installing Webpack you need to install Node.JS - Official Download

 Run the following commands in the root directory of your project.

-# Install grunt npm install -g grunt-cli # Install the dependencies npm install # Run the default task grunt
+# Install grunt npm install -g webpack webpack-cli # Install the dependencies npm install # Run webpack in development mode npm run start:dev # Prepare the release ready files npm run build

 You will find a new folder (node_modules) inside the avatarMaker directory.
-It's needed for Grunt to work properly but you don't have to upload them!
-They files inside are used only during development.
+It's needed for Webpack to work properly but you it should not be uploaded.
+The files inside it are used during development only.

 Before version 3.2 the avatarMaker used external CDNs for web fonts and libraries.
 This choice made the loading of the interface a bit faster and it did not present any concern before the adoption of the GDPR (General Data Protection Regulation).
 With this new regulation, all website owners have to specify what data they collect, how they store it and give the user the ability to opt-out.